 When his team plays, they play to win and have understood what it means to win.
 Even if they are trailing behind the opposition, they have this “Never give up” mentality.
 For them it’s not over until the referee blows the final whistle.

-The same can be said of organisations that want to experience positive operational results.
+The same can be said of organizations that want to experience positive operational results.
 They must become agile and responsive to the environment in which they operate.

 At the same time, they should take advantage of strategic enterprise risk and performance management methodologies such as strategy maps, demand forecasting, customer profitability analysis, activity-based costing, product and channel profitability analysis, value based management, scorecards, dynamic pricing and driver-based resource capacity planning.